 In this section, we review some basic concepts and results in general stochastic optimal control theory.
-For a comprehensive description of this subject, please refer to the monograph [26].
+For a comprehensive description of this subject, refer to the monograph [30].

-A. Problem settings
+A. Problem Settings

-We consider a optimal control problem with system dynamics governed by the stochastic differential equation (SDE):
+We consider an optimal control problem with system dynamics governed by the stochastic differential equation (SDE)